vitejs/vite/docs/guide/features.md

 - `.less`: [less](https://www.npmjs.com/package/less)
 - `.styl` and `.stylus`: [stylus](https://www.npmjs.com/package/stylus)

-You can also use CSS modules combined with pre-processors by prepending `.mdoule` to the file extension, for example `style.module.scss`.
+You can also use CSS modules combined with pre-processors by prepending `.module` to the file extension, for example `style.module.scss`.

 ## Asset Handling